Basque Culinary World Prize

 To be considered for the award, chefs must be nominated by another active professional from the world of gastronomy – for example a fellow chef, food writer or food supplier – or an institution from the gastronomic sector.
 Those nominating must complete the Nomination Form, giving their full reasons why the chef they have named deserves the prize.

-Each part of the process its supported by a secretariat of BCC staff who provides the research capacity needed to assist the prize committee and the Jury in their consideration of the nominations.
+Each part of the process is supported by a secretariat of BCC staff that provides the research capacity needed to assist the prize committee and the Jury in their consideration of the nominations.